Karaka-Management/oms-Workflow/Docs/Help/en/introduction.md

 ## Target Group

 The target group for this module is every organization which would like to create organization specific workflows/processes.
-The implementation of such workflows requires programming knowledge in PHP and potentially JavaScript.
+The implementation of such workflows requires programming knowledge in PHP and potentially JS.
 Other modules may provide their own example workflows which provide a good starting point and may be useful with minor configuration adjustments.

 # Requirements